Leica V-LUX 4 Comparison Review

 The Leica V-LUX 4 is a fixed lens compact camera that was announced in September 2012 and is equipped with a 1/2.3-inch sensor.
 It offers a resolution of 12 megapixel.

 Is the Leica V-LUX 4 a good camera?
-The V-LUX 4 has a Camera Elo of 1740.
+The V-LUX 4 has a Camera Elo of 1685.
 This rating puts the V-LUX 4 below average of all superzoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the V-LUX 4 ranks among the top 40 percent.
-Based on its within category standings, the camera earns a 3-star performance rating.
+In terms of its sensor size category (small sensor cameras), the V-LUX 4 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Leica V-LUX 4 is more than 10 years old, and there have been many other good digital cameras released since 2012.

 |Leica V-LUX 4|